AscendXYZ/documentation/articles/Create User and Susbscription.md

 ##Subscriptions

-continuing the flow, it will slide right to the create subscription formula.
-If you intend to get your identity added to an existing subscription from your company, then you may continue to the verify email section and close browser at this stage.
-We will be adding in one of the upcoming released such subscriptions owners can add you to their existing subscription.
+Continuing the flow, it will slide right to the create subscription formula.
+If you intend to get your identity added to an existing subscription from your company, then you may continue to the verify email section and close the browser at this stage.
+We will be adding subscription owner identity in a future release.
+This role can add new to their existing subscription.

 ![CreateSubscription](../images/signup_linkedin_step2.png)

-After having access to a subscription you can continue to the verify email section.
+After succesfully accessing a subscription you can continue to the verify email section.

 ##Verify Email

-Before being able to complete the login to your dashboard you must have verified you email account by clicking a link that we send to the email account you entered when signing up.
+Before being able to complete the login to your dashboard you must have verified your email account by clicking a link that we send to the email account you entered when signing up.
 We encourage you to put ascend.xyz and ascendxyz.com domains on your safe senders lists to not miss any important mails from us.

 Until your email has been verified, you will meet the following verification screen that also allows you to resend your verification link.
 ![VerifyEmail](../images/verify_email.png)

 ## Dashboard
-When successful authenticated to the portal you should see this dashboard.
+When successfully authenticated to the portal you should see this dashboard.

 ![Dashboard](../images/dashboard.png)